ctrlplusb/react-universally/README.md

   - ✂️ Client bundle is split by routes.
   - 🐘 Long term caching of the client bundle.
 Thanks to @mjackson for the inspiration from his super cool [`web-starter`](https://github.com/mjackson/web-starter) project.
 Check it out!
   - 🍃 Tree-shaking, supported by `webpack`.
+  - ✔️ Type checking via `flow`.
+Flow is a beautiful and unobtrusive type framework.
+You aren't required to implement type checking in your files.
+It's up to you if you want to extend your own code with flow annotations.
   - 🎛 A development and optimized production configuration.
   - 🔧 Easy environment configuration via `dotenv` files.
   - 👼 Airbnb's eslint configuration.